Your phone, our technology: how patents make it possible

 So why is this important?
 First, because without standard essential patents (and the ability to recoup high R&D costs) many of the latest mobile technologies that play a crucial role in our everyday lives would not have been developed.
 While invisible to the consumer, these cover many of the key technologies that make our smartphones work, like:

-- Carrier aggregation: Ericsson owns 18 standard essential patent families covering methods to increase data speeds by combining multiple radio channels.
+- Carrier aggregation: Ericsson owns a number of standard essential patent families covering methods to increase data speeds by combining multiple radio channels.
 Mobile devices transmit signals on a designed band of radio frequencies; the wider the band, the faster the data speeds.
 But radio spectrum is scarce, and continuous blocks are often unavailable.
 Using “carrier aggregation”, network providers can assemble high-capacity networks from fragmented radio-spectrum holdings.

 - Battery solutions: Mobile phones place major demands on small batteries.
 To conserve power, phones may enter an “idle mode” and disconnect from the network, which can delay the receipt of new data and introduce reconnection delays.
-Ericsson has 11 standard essential patent families covering enhanced “sleep modes” integrated into 4G/LTE.
+Ericsson has standard essential patent families covering enhanced “sleep modes” integrated into 4G/LTE.
 Those technologies allow phones to ‘sleep’ without fully disconnecting from the network, allowing continued queries about the availability of new data.
-For instance, enhanced sleep modes enable a 50% increase in an iPhone’s battery life.
+For instance, enhanced sleep modes enable about a 50% increase in a smartphone's battery life.

 In the last few decades, innovations in cellular technology have opened us up to new digital experiences: 2G allowed us to have better conversations, 3G enabled us to surf the web, and 4G has given us seamless video streaming while turbo-charging an entire ecosystem of apps and connected devices.